polazarus/z3-installer/README.md

         sudo make install WITH_GMP=true # use Z3 DLL with GMP statically linked

-    Not available in the 64 bit build
+    Seems to be not available in the 64 bit build.
+    Warning! did not need it, did not test it...

 *   `BIN`, library installation directory by default `/usr/local/bin`
 *   `LIB`, library installation directory by default `/usr/local/lib`
 *   `INCLUDE`, library installation directory by default `/usr/local/bin`

         sudo make install BIN=/opt/bin LIB=/opt/lib INCLUDE=/opt/include

 ### Ocaml library

-This installer uses ocamlfind if it finds it, so it may install the Ocaml library either in `ocamlc -where` or `ocamlfind printconf destdir`.
-With ocamlfind, you can choose to force the destination directory using `OCAMLFIND_INSTALL_FLAGS`:
+This installer uses Findlib if it finds it, so it may install the Ocaml library either in `ocamlc -where` or `ocamlfind printconf destdir`.
+With Findlib, you can choose to force the destination directory using `OCAMLFIND_INSTALL_FLAGS`:

     sudo make install OCAMLFIND_INSTALL_FLAGS='-destdir `ocamlc -where`'
     # Install the Ocaml library in `ocamlc -where`

-You can also deactivate ocamlfind altogether:
+You can also deactivate the use of Findlib altogether:

     sudo make install OCAMLFIND=